Aaryan-Panigrahi/Machine-Learning/README.md

 # Machine-Learning
-# This repository has some of the basic ML algorithms I have created from scratch
+# Hi.
+This repository has some basic ML algorithms I have created from scratch :)